nodeSolidServer/solid-auth-client/README.md

 </script>
 ```

+When developing for webpack in a Node.js environment,
-In Node.js, run `npm install solid-auth-client` and then do:
+run `npm install solid-auth-client` and then do:

 ```javascript
 const auth = require('solid-auth-client')